Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/misc/versatile_classification.rst

 The Versatility of Learning
 ===========================

-The purpose of this tutorial is to demonstrate the versatility of Shark for various learning tasks, such as (binary) classification.
-Based on a simple learning setup similar to the :doc:`../../first_steps/hello_shark` tutorial we will cover five different learning methods in a single, consistent framework.
+The purpose of this tutorial is to demonstrate the versatility of Shark for various learning tasks.
+Drawing on a simple binary classification task similar to the one in the :doc:`../../first_steps/hello_shark` tutorial, we will cover five different learning methods in a single, consistent framework.
 The present tutorial assumes that the reader is already familiar with the concepts of models and trainers that have been treated in more detail, e.g., in the :doc:`../../first_steps/general_optimization_tasks` tutorial.

 We will start out with the (hopefully already familiar) structure of a supervised learning experiment: ::